-Meet some of our top dementia care experts.
-They’re professionals with years of experience in the fields of dementia and dementia care.
-All of them have a long and successful history in helping caregivers and those living with dementia have better quality of life in their lives.
+Meet some of our top dementia care experts, professionals with years of experience in the field of dementia and dementia care.
+All of our professionals are qualified and trained in helping caregivers emotionally, as well as with providing them with accurate information and guidance.

 Stuward is made for you as an individual caregiver.
 Everything we do is based on your own dementia care needs.
 This means that your mentor will first work with you to identify which areas you need help with.
 After that, they’ll adjust their recommendations to match your situation, including your level of knowledge about dementia, as well as the current condition of the person you’re caring for.
 You’ll get support across a wide broad range of areas, including: